John A. Rich: Career

 Rich is the Director and Founder of the Center for Nonviolence and Social Justice at the Drexel University School of Public Health.
-Since 2008, Rich has been a member of the Board of Trustees of Dartmouth College.
+Rich served as a member of the Board of Trustees of Dartmouth College from 2008 to 2016.

 Awards

 In 2006 he was awarded the MacArthur Fellowship in honor of his design for "new models of health care that stretch across the boundaries of public health, education, social service, and justice systems to engage young men in caring for themselves and their peers."